• Skip to main content

 Best Travel Gear: Minimalist Packing List

-The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.
+“The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” – Socrates

 Shirt (Base Top Layer)

-So, which base top should you get?
+So, which base wool top should you get?

 Hot and sunny?
-Get a thin short sleeve layer (120-150gsm).
-I recommend something like the Woolly Ultralight Crew / Woolly Tank for men, or the WoolX Wool Addie / Ridge Frankie for women.
-When it’s really hot, I find wool a bit too warm on my skin.
-Having a tank top really helps in that case.
+Get a thin layer (120-150gsm), something like the Woolly Ultralight Crew / Woolly Tank for men, or the Smartwool Merino 150 Lace Tank for women.
+If it’s really hot, choose a tank top.
+Wool is warm.

 Springlike?
-Get a bit thicker 165-200gsm long-sleeve base layer, like the Minus33 Ticonderoga 170 / Woolly Henley for men or the Minus33 Moriah 170 / Meriwool 180 / Icebreaker 175 for women.
+Get a 165-200gsm base layer, something like the Minus33 Ticonderoga 170 / Woolly Henley for men or the Minus33 Moriah 170 / Meriwool 180 / Icebreaker 175 for women.

 Cold and wintery?
-Get a heavier base layer, preferably in the 230-300gsm range.
-Something like the Minus33 Chocorua 230 / Minus33 Isolation 230 / WoolX Explorer 230 / Meriwool 250 for men, or the Minus33 Ossipee 230 / WoolX Hannah 230 / Meriwool 250 / beautiful Kari Traa for women.
+Get a 230-300gsm base layer, something like the Minus33 Chocorua 230 / Minus33 Isolation 230 / Meriwool 250 for men, or the Minus33 Ossipee 230 / Meriwool 250 / Kari Traa for women.

-You need only a single shirt.
+You only need a single shirt.

 Magic.